amashuroff/understanding-weird-parts-js/js-browser.md

 - Execution of a task is initiated only when nothing else is running.

 - Promise handling is always asynchronous, as all promise actions pass through the internal “promise jobs” queue, also called “microtask queue” (V8 term).

+### Callstack

+- The Call Stack is a data structure which records basically where in the program we are.
+If we step into a function, we put it on the top of the stack.
+If we return from a function, we pop off the top of the stack.
+That’s all the stack can do.

+- Each entry in the Call Stack is called a Stack Frame.

+### V8

+- V8 was first designed to increase the performance of JavaScript execution inside web browsers.
+In order to obtain speed, V8 translates JavaScript code into more efficient machine code instead of using an interpreter.
+It compiles JavaScript code into machine code at execution by implementing a JIT (Just-In-Time) compiler like a lot of modern JavaScript engines do such as SpiderMonkey or Rhino (Mozilla).
+The main difference here is that V8 doesn’t produce bytecode or any intermediate code.

+### Optimized JS

+- Order of object properties: always instantiate your object properties in the same order so that hidden classes, and subsequently optimized code, can be shared.
+- Dynamic properties: adding properties to an object after instantiation will force a hidden class change and slow down any methods that were optimized for the previous hidden class.
+Instead, assign all of an object’s properties in its constructor.
+- Methods: code that executes the same method repeatedly will run faster than code that executes many different methods only once (due to inline caching).
+- Arrays: avoid sparse arrays where keys are not incremental numbers.
+Sparse arrays which don’t have every element inside them are a hash table.
+Elements in such arrays are more expensive to access.
+Also, try to avoid pre-allocating large arrays.
+It’s better to grow as you go.
+Finally, don’t delete elements in arrays.
+It makes the keys sparse.
+- Tagged values: V8 represents objects and numbers with 32 bits.
+It uses a bit to know if it is an object (flag = 1) or an integer (flag = 0) called SMI (SMall Integer) because of its 31 bits.
+Then, if a numeric value is bigger than 31 bits, V8 will box the number, turning it into a double and creating a new object to put the number inside.
+Try to use 31 bit signed numbers whenever possible to avoid the expensive boxing operation into a JS object.

+### Memory management JS

+- JavaScript allocates memory when things (objects, strings, etc.) are created and “automatically” frees it up when they are not used anymore, a process called garbage collection.
+This seemingly “automatical” nature of freeing up resources is a source of confusion and gives JavaScript (and other high-level-language) developers the false impression they can choose not to care about memory management.
+This is a big mistake.

+### Memory lifecycle

+Here is an overview of what happens at each step of the memory lifecycle:

+-     	Allocate memory — memory is allocated by the operating system which allows your program to use it.
+In low-level languages (e.g. C) this is an explicit operation that you as a developer should handle.
+In high-level languages, however, this is taken care of for you.
+-     	Use memory — this is the time when your program actually makes use of the previously allocated memory.
+Read and write operations are taking place as you’re using the allocated variables in your code.
+-     	Release memory — now is the time to release the entire memory that you don’t need so that it can become free and available again.
+As with the Allocate memory operation, this one is explicit in low-level languages.

+Within the context of memory management, an object is said to reference another object if the former has an access to the latter (can be implicit or explicit).
+For instance, a JavaScript object has a reference to its prototype (implicit reference) and to its properties’ values (explicit reference).

+In this context, the idea of an “object” is extended to something broader than regular JavaScript objects and also contains function scopes (or the global lexical scope).

+### Memory leaks

+4 types of common memory leaks:

+- Global vars
+- Timers or callbacks that are forgotten (using setTimeout with object that is gone)
+- Closures - (shared closure between structures, one of which is unused
+- Out of DOM references (if we store reference (of the tr) in code, then delete the whole table from DOM - single reference to the table cell would keep the whole table in memory )

+### Event loop

+- The common denominator in all environments is a built-in mechanism called the event loop, which handles the execution of multiple chunks of your program over time, each time invoking the JS Engine.

+### Web API's

+- what are these Web APIs?
+In essence, they are threads that you can’t access, you can just make calls to them

+### Job queue

+- the Job Queue is a queue that’s attached to the end of every tick in the Event Loop queue.
+Certain async actions that may occur during a tick of the event loop will not cause a whole new event to be added to the event loop queue, but will instead add an item (aka Job) to the end of the current tick’s Job queue.

+- Jobs are kind of like the setTimeout(callback, 0) “hack” but implemented in such a way that they introduce a much more well-defined and guaranteed ordering: later, but as soon as possible.

 ### Misc